gSchool/js-basic-training/markdown/defining_functions.md

 console.log(typeof(doNothing())); // logs `undefined` to the console
 ```

-## Function Definitions vs. Function Calls
+## Function Definitions vs. Function Calls / Invocations

 **It is of the utmost importance to always be able to distinguish between function definitions and function calls (or invocations).
-Whenever a function is called it results in whatever value the function returns.
-A function definition on the other hand, is a value unto itself.**
+Whenever a function is called it results in whatever value the function being called returns.
+A function definition on the other hand, is a value unto itself, which needs no further evaluation.**

 Consider the following: